Abdur Rahman Fahad

 • Worked on developing a Automatic Clustering framework for algorithm selection, genetic algorithm based hyperparameter tuning, and clustering evaluation using multiple CVIs.

-• Developing interpretable ECG image classification models with SHAP-based explainability as part of the ROSE 2025 Summer Project.
+• Working on Explainable cardiac event detection from ECG images, as extension of the ROSE 2025 Summer Project.

 January 2025 - present